bsu-cs-jb/cs-411-docs/lab-01/guide.md

 that you would like.
 You can add something serious, silly, morose or joyful.
 Add some text, change some colors, and add at least one image in the `assets` folder.
 You may load additional images from URLs, but at least one image must be included within the app bundle.
+Also, there is a list of questions in the `README.md` in the application template that you should answer.

 We touched briefly on components and styles on [Monday]({% link week-01/monday.md %}) during the demo.
 Since we didn't review